 College Town is a comprehensive plan to redevelop 14 acres of University-owned property with 500,000 square feet of retail and dining space, hotel and conference facilities, parking, and housing for the Mt.
 Hope and University communities and area visitors.
 The $100 million project at the intersection of Mt.
 Hope and Elmwood avenues has been a vision for local community partners since 2008 and promises to provide economic benefits to the region, while building a welcoming and cohesive University-neighborhood community.

-The City of Rochester has approved the closing of the sidewalk along Elmwood Avenue on the south side of the road from East Drive to Mt.
-Hope Avenue.
+The sidewalk along Elmwood Avenue on the south side of the road from East Drive to Mt.
+Hope Avenue is closed.
 Pedestrians are encouraged to cross over Elmwood Avenue at the crosswalk located at Thomas Jackson Drive traffic signal to the north side sidewalk.

 Real-time cameras of the project area are available at http://ghcamera3.net.rochester.edu and http://ghcamera1.net.rochester.edu.